synw/django-mqueue/docs/logs/logs_handler.rst

    from mqueue.conf import LOGGING

 This will enable logging on ERROR level when ``DEBUG`` is ``False``.
-To log on WARNING level (which also handles the the 404 errors) do this:
+To log on WARNING level (which also handles the the 404 errors nd friends) do this:

 ::